edgeimpulse/workshop-advantech-jetson-nano/README.md

 - An SD Card (recommended 32 GB UHS-1 card according to Nvidia)
 - An ethernet cable
 - An external camera (optional)
-- Depending on how you want to setup your Jetson Nano you'll need either:
+- Depending on how you want to set up your Jetson Nano you'll need either:
 	- an extra computer to communicate with the Jetson Nano directly from the host computer
 	- or a monitor, keyboard and mouse to interact directly with the Jetson Nano.

 Please see [Getting Started with Jetson Nano 2GB Developer Kit](https://developer.nvidia.com/embedded/learn/get-started-jetson-nano-2gb-devkit#setup) for more indications.

-For this workshop I will use the first option to ease the screen sharing during the screencast.
+For this workshop, I will use the first option to ease the screen sharing during the screencast.

 ## Agenda